Dubai Travel Tips: What to Do and See in Dubai!

-Of course, the absolute highlight for a Dubai stopover or a longer city trip is the Burj Khalifa.
+Of course, the absolute highlight in Dubai is the Burj Khalifa.
 Since everything in Dubai always has to be bigger and better, it’s no wonder that the highest building in the world is located here.

 You can also spend the night at the Burj Khalifa.
 The Armani Hotel isn’t exactly a bargain, but then what is in Dubai?